-Distributor Ignition systems (TFI) are no longer in production.
-Electronic Ignition systems (Electronic Distributorless Ignition System - EDIS or Coil on Plug - COP) systems are being used on all applications.
+Vehicles use either Distributor Ignition systems (TFI), or Electronic Ignition systems (Electronic Distributorless Ignition System - EDIS) systems.

 The EDIS system uses a chip to process the 36 (or 40) tooth crankshaft position signal, generate a low data rate PIP signal for the PCM microprocessor and control a 4 or 6 terminal coil pack which fires a pair of spark plugs.
 One of these sparkplugs is on the compression stroke, while the other is on the exhaust stroke.
 The EDIS chip can be incorporated within the PCM or in a separate ignition control module.